saraspotey2-debug/Experiment-2/README.md

 1. Start
 2. Creating a list of student's marks and printing it
 3. Displaying the highest and lowest marks using max() and min()
-4. Calcuculating average marks by calculating the sum and then the lenght of the list and diplaying it
+4. Calculating average marks by calculating the sum and then the lenght of the list and displaying it
 5. Sorting the marks and displaying the updated list
 6. End
 # Conclusion